 Duties and Responsibilities

-- Pray for the pastoral staff, the sick and unconverted daily.
+- Pray for the pastoral staff, the sick and unconverted daily

-- Actively promote and support the church and its ministries.
+- Actively promote and support the church and its ministries

-- Consistently attend and participate in a Sunday school class.
+- Consistently attend and participate in a Sunday school class

-- Assist in preparing and serving the Lord’s Supper.
+- Assist in preparing and serving the Lord’s Supper

-- Serve as an usher when needed.
+- Serve as an usher when needed

-- Share the gospel with friends, workers, neighbors and others.
+- Share the gospel with friends, workers, neighbors and others

-- Assist in locking up the building after services on a rotational basis.
+- Assist in locking up the building after services on a rotational basis

-- Assist in visiting shut-ins or members in the hospital as needed.
+- Assist in visiting shut-ins or members in the hospital as needed

-- Attend deacon meetings and beneficial training unless providentially hindered.
+- Attend deacon meetings and beneficial training unless providentially hindered

-- Actively participate in the men’s ministry.
+- Actively participate in the men’s ministry

-- Assist in church discipline cases as outlined in the church constitution as needed.
+- Assist in church discipline cases as outlined in the church constitution as needed

-- Willingly and joyfully give no less than 10% of your gross combined household income to the church in a verifiable way.
+- Willingly and joyfully give no less than 10% of your gross combined household income to the church in a verifiable way

-Provide feedback and advice to the pastor on projects, staffing, direction and the vision of the church and all its ministries.
+- Provide feedback and advice to the pastor on projects, staffing, direction and the vision of the church and all its ministries

-Go out of your way to assist in greeting and welcoming guests and visitors to the church.
+- Go out of your way to assist in greeting and welcoming guests and visitors to the church

-Oversee the distribution of the benevolence fund and execute the distribution of food baskets to church members during Thanksgiving and Christmas.
+- Oversee the distribution of the benevolence fund and execute the distribution of food baskets to church members during Thanksgiving and Christmas

 How Deacons Are Chosen

 The purpose of the following paragraphs is to explain the mechanics of how men come to serve as deacons at Berean Baptist Church.
 (Many churches do it differently.)
-Once or twice a year a request is made to the congregation to nominate men to serve as deacons.
+Once or twice a year, a request is made to the congregation to nominate men to serve as deacons.
 Candidates must be men who have already shown they have a servant’s heart and meet the biblical qualifications of a deacon (1 Tim 3:8-13).
-These names are submitted on a note during the offering or turned in to one of the current deacons.
-The names are collected by the deacons and the pastors review the list.
+These names are submitted on a note during the offering or turned into one of the current deacons.
+The names are collected by the deacons, and the pastors review the list.
 In those cases where a candidate has previously communicated a disqualifier to a pastor, he is not sent an invitation.
 All other candidates are mailed an invitation to download a deacon questionnaire from this webpage and return it by a specific date.

 A deacon’s term of service is three years.
-After a year of Sabbath, former deacons may be nominated again for a subsequent 3 year term of service.
+After a year of Sabbath, former deacons may be nominated again for a subsequent 3-year term of service.
 The BBC Constitution does not limit the number of men who can serve as deacons.
-Every effort is made to allow an opportunity to all who have a desire to serve and meet the qualifications to serve the body of Christ.
+Every effort is made to allow an opportunity for all who have a desire to serve and meet the qualifications to serve the body of Christ.
 Candidates who have not been ordained as a deacon by the church will be ordained on a subsequent Sunday night service.
 The board of deacons nominates and approves its own leaders annually.

 Interested In Becoming A Deacon?